Updated: Jul 17

 The God Sahsnoð (also spelled Sassnoð, Saxnote, and Seaxneat) is a God unique to the Saxons.
 Sahsnoð is attested in two historical manuscripts:

 1. A baptismal vow used in forced baptisms in a manuscript dated to the year 795 AD.
 This manuscript was found in Old Saxony.
 Saxony is not in England, but the northwestern part of modern Germany and the eastern Netherlands.
+This baptismal vow is in the Old Low Franconian language.
 2. The genealogy of the kings of Essex (England)

 The second source, the genealogy of the kings of Essex is interesting.
 The earliest most reliable manuscripts placed Seaxneat as the first name.
 The earliest manuscripts read: